Haifa film festival postponed till December

 (photo credit: Nisim Touitou)

 The decision was made by Haifa’s mayor, Yona Yahav, in accordance with the directives of the Home Front Command.
-The festival is normally held during Sukkot and has been rescheduled to coincide with Hanukkah.
+The festival is usually held during Sukkot and has been rescheduled to coincide with Hanukkah.

-The festival management said that the festival, which is celebrating its 40th anniversary this year, will take advantage of the postponement to add new, acclaimed movies from leading international festivals and will work to preserve the Israeli and international film program planned for the original dates.
+The festival management said that the festival, which is celebrating its 40th anniversary this year, will take advantage of the postponement to add new acclaimed movies from leading international festivals and will work to preserve the Israeli and international film program planned for the original dates.

 Israel's Iron Dome anti-missile system operates for interceptions as rockets are launched from Lebanon towards Israel, amid cross-border hostilities between Hezbollah and Israel, as seen from Haifa, Israel, September 23, 2024. (credit: REUTERS/Ronen Zvulun)